TheForceEngine/TheForceEngine.github.io/Documentation.md

 * If TFE does not start, you may need to install the VC++ Redistributable Package.
 Install the latest version, x64 only. https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170

-* If you can a message saying *MFPlat.DLL was not found* you may not have the *Media Feature Pack* installed, which is the default.
+* If you get a message saying *MFPlat.DLL was not found* you may not have the *Media Feature Pack* installed, which is the default.
 To fix *Open Settings, Apps & features.
 On the right side, click Optional features.
 Install “Media Feature Pack”*

 ## Minimum Requirements
 * Windows 7, 64-bit